Module Registration Deadlines

 Level 7 modules

-Maths students are eligible to take modules at another University of London institution.
+Maths students are eligible to take up to two modules at another University of London institution.
 If you wish to study a particular module at another University of London college, it must be authorised by both your department at King’s and the department at the other college.

 The institutions available are UCL, Royal Holloway and Queen Mary.